 Stay Length: Expect to spend at least 2 hours, you could easily spend all day depending on your child’s attention span.

-The Glenbow really tries to find ways to engage kids in the exhibits and uses a variety of methods to do so from things to look at, touch, smell and different electronic and non-electronic games in addition to the Discovery Room.
-At only two and a half, I wasn’t sure if enough of it would be at his level, but I’m actually looking forward to taking him back so we can see more of the exhibits.
+The Glenbow really tries to find ways to engage kids in most of the exhibits and uses a variety of methods to do so from things to look at, touch, smell and different electronic and non-electronic games in addition to the Discovery Room.

 The ARC Discovery Room